jmamma/MCL/README.md

 - [ ] MIDI Device Drivers
 - [ ] Sequencer
 - [ ] Compressed Assets
+- [ ] Stack Size.
+Currently limited to 4KB per core.
+Could we use all 8KB for a single core?
+      MCL in current implementation requires a stack size of 8KB.
 - [ ] ... and more